-A properly-implemented CRM strategy assures that each responsible party is aware of what must be done at every stage of the process, from customer acquisition through to invoicing, and the possibility of human error is effectively reduced to zero.
+A properly implemented CRM strategy ensures that each responsible party is aware of what must be done at every stage of the process, from customer acquisition through to invoicing, and the possibility of human error is effectively reduced to zero.

 Our second company manufactures an absolutely incredible product.
 As a matter of fact, you’ve almost certainly heard about it on the radio or TV, and if you’re like most viewers (to believe the polls), you probably found their Superbowl ad among the funniest of the year.

 On the other hand, that jingle has gotten pretty annoying, hasn’t it?
 Because New Customers, Ltd. is dumping almost all their customer acquisition budget into expensive traditional advertising.
 To be fair, it’s not as though they haven’t gone digital; they spend the remainder of their budget buying as many sponsored ads on Google as they can afford.

 Yet somehow, for all this money and effort, their customer acquisition cost keeps growing year over year… while their conversion rates, if anything, are slowly declining.
 After a careful analysis, they determine that there might be more cost-efficient ways to convert new customers.

 A reality facing any business is the ebb and flow of leads over time; sooner or later, investing in actively acquiring more becomes necessary, which can become very expensive.
 This is why the cost of acquisition is a major KPI for every industry.